bupttaxi/ID2223_proj_-crypto/README.md

 Sensitive credentials (e.g., Hopsworks API key) are stored securely using **GitHub Secrets**, following best practices.

-This setup demonstrates a realistic **production-style MLOps workflow**, where external data, feature engineering, and storage are fully automated.

 ---

 ## Model Training and Evaluation